 Identity theft may try attempting to steal the following:

 - Social security number – to get a hold of financial assets like bank accounts before the rightful beneficiary mentioned on the bequest have the chance to collect.

-- Government benefits – they may receive disability benefits on the deceased name or they may receive it falsely by claiming themselves to be the executor of the deceased’s estate.
+- Government benefits – they may receive disability benefits in the deceased name, or they may receive them falsely by claiming themselves to be the executor of the deceased’s estate.

 - Tax returns – they can make fraudulent tax returns in the deceased’s name since internal audits are only done once every few years.
 It could be long enough for thieves to claim the proceeds and flee the country when caught.

 - Driver’s license- they may try to steal the deceased driver’s license or a handicap parking permit and use it for themselves.
 Relatives are more likely to do this than strangers.

 - Medical information – to attempt to get the drug payment card to their address and use it to save on expensive medications.

 WHERE DO THEY GET INFORMATION?

 Thieves get their information in different ways, such as:

 - Obituaries – thieves can get obituaries’ birth dates, maiden names, birthplaces, and related family information.